-Here at Healthy Spot we provide all basic services to keep your pet feeling and looking great.
+Here at Healthy Spot, we provide all basic services to keep your pet feeling and looking great.
 While many of you use our doggie daycare and award-winning grooming salon services, did you know we also offer preventative veterinary care?
-We’ve partners with VIP Petcare to provide high quality pet wellness services every weekend.
+We’ve partnered with VIP Petcare to provide high quality pet wellness services every weekend.

 But what does preventative care really mean?
 Preventative care consists of a combination of practices you can implement at home and services your veterinarian can provide to help prevent disease and increase the life of your beloved pet.
 Sounds great, right?

 So, what are these preventative practices?

 Let’s start with what you can do to prevent disease at home: